psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Current Status

-Prosim2GSX is currently in a functional state with core features implemented.
+Prosim2GSX is currently in a transitional state as it undergoes significant modularization to improve code organization, maintainability, and testability.
+The core functionality remains intact while the architecture is being improved.
 The application successfully connects ProsimA320 with GSX in Microsoft Flight Simulator 2020, enabling automated ground services and synchronization of flight data.

 ### Implementation Status